Rising-Ph0enix/Learning-paths-for-Undergraduate-project/Internet of Things solution architect.md

+III.
 IoT Value Chain, Ecosystem and Key Stakeholders in an IoT solution

 **Pro-tip:** The wise don&#39;t try to re-invent the wheel (except for learning purposes) again &amp; do everything from scratch.